biodiversitycellatlas/bca_preprocessing/README.md

 - sci-RNA-seq3
 - and others, when providing a [seqspec](https://github.com/pachterlab/seqspec) file

-Depending on the chosen sequencing technique, it handles the FASTQ files accordingly.
-Parse Biosciences data will be demultiplexed depending on the groups parameter, which seperates possible different techniques or samples within the same plate based on the wells.
-After demultiplexing, it is mapped using the official split-pipe pipeline from Parse Biosciences, to offer a comparation between their data processing platform and the results of our pipeline.
-The same comparisons are provided for BD Rhapsody (using BD-Rhapsody pipeline), OAKseq and 10x data (using Cell Ranger).
+Depending on the chosen sequencing technique, it handles the processing of the FASTQ files accordingly.
+For an in-depth explenation of the different steps for each of the sequencing methods, you can read [this page](subworkflows/README.md).
+Whenever possible, we compared our results to a commercial pre-processing pipeline for that sequencing technique.
+For example, comparing our Parse Biosciences results to the official split-pipe pipeline from Parse Biosciences.
+While we cannot provide this commercial software directly, you can install it yourself (e.g. by following [these instructions](assets/README.md)), and provide a path where the installation is located.
+This way, it will be executed alongside of the BCA pre-processing pipeline.

+The pipeline will produce the following output files:
+- Raw & Filtered count matrices (intronic, exonic & full gene) from Mapping step​
+- Filtered count matrices (h5 files) ​from Filtering step​
+- Summary report (MultiQC) & Mapping statistics table

 ![pipeline](/img/Preprocs_Pipeline.png)

 ---

 ## Installation

-### Basic Installation

 1. **Clone the bca_preprocessing repository:**
 ```